+With secured cards, you have to put down a security deposit.
+This security deposit then acts as your credit line.
 Secured credit cards are a popular choice for individuals with bad credit since it’s easy to get approved.
 In addition to easier approval, secured cards usually have lower fees as well.
 Most secured cards have $0 annual fees, and even those that charge more usually don’t go above $39.
-However, with secured cards, you have to put down a security deposit.
-This security deposit then acts as your available credit line.

 In general, you likely won’t get a very high credit limit with bad credit.
-However, these cards are a great place to start and you can always request a credit limit increase once you’ve had your account open for 6 months.
+However, these cards are a great place to start and you can always request a credit limit increase once you’ve had your account open for at least six months.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.